Becoming a parent if you have a disability

 - planning a pregnancy and conception

-- how a particular disability or medical condition could affect pregnancy and birth, including issues like taking medication while breast-feeding
+- how your disability or medical condition could affect pregnancy and birth, including issues like taking medication while breast-feeding

 - scans and tests